Mission & Vision

 What is a Dyke?

 We are aware that the word “dyke” has a history of being a pejorative term, and may be perceived as offensive.
 We use this word as a way of reclaiming a term that historically has been used against us.
-Dyke March choses to use the word “dyke” as a politicized, empowering and reclaimed word, and as an umbrella term for women who have relationships with other women, exclusively or not.
+Dyke March choses to use the word “dyke” as a politicized, empowering and reclaimed word.

 This said, we are continuously having conversations about what using these words means for reaching the communities that are most under-represented, specifically low-income and communities of color.